 I love telling a story, through a sculpture’s personality and character.
 From the expression of their figure and natural curves, to their face, stance and movement.
 My passion is in evidence in my art and has always represented my slightly quirky and humorous spirit vision of life.

 After leaving home my love of art deepened with many years researching and admiring art working in Europe as a tour manager.
-In 2001, I complemented my personal education studying art history at the university of Queensland, Australia.
+In 2001, I complimented my personal education studying art history at the university of Queensland, Australia.